OliverBrotchie/ob/README.md

 ## Markers

-For the system to work, add the following comment line to the Rolling Blog File, the Template and RSS feed (as above).
+For the system to work, add the following comment line to the Rolling Blog File, Template and RSS feed (as above).

 ```html
 <!-- OB -->